G3n-Avocato/Darkly/Path Traversal/Ressources/README.md

 A path traversal attack (directory traversal) aims to access files and directories that are stored outside the web root folder.
 By mainipulating variables that reference files with "dot-dot-slash (../)" sequences and its variations or by using absolute file paths, it may be possible to access arbitrary files and directories stored on file system.

 ## Breach type
+* A05:2021 - Security Misconfiguration

-* CWE-22: Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal')
+    * CWE-22: Improper Limitation of a Pathname to a Restricted Directory('Path Traversal')
     * CWE-23: Relative Path Traversal
     * CWE-36: Absolute Path Traversal

 ## How to find the flag